joblib/loky/README.md

     to the use of ``cloudpickle`` to call functions defined in the ``__main__`` module, it is not required to protect the code calling parallel functions under Windows.

+  * __Deadlock free implementation__: one of the major concern in standard `multiprocessing` and `concurrent.futures` modules is the ability of the `Pool/Executor` to handle crashes of worker processes.
+This library intends to fix those possible deadlocks and send back meaningful errors.
+Note that the implementation of `concurrent.futures.ProcessPoolExecutor` that comes with Python 3.7+ is as robust as the executor from loky but the later also works for older versions of Python.

 ### Installation